 1) Why was this site chosen and what is the significance of this location?

 The kihcihkaw askî site, located at 14141 Fox Drive NW, is historically and culturally significant and has served as a ceremonial site in the past.
-Long before becoming farmland, the kihcihkaw askî site was used for many centuries by the Indigenous people foraging for medicines for healing purposes.
-Ochre, a rare mineral, is also found close to the site and was used in spiritual and traditional ceremonies.
+Long before becoming farmland, the kihcihkaw askî site was used for many centuries by the Indigenous people harvesting medicines for healing purposes.
+Ochre, a rare mineral, is also found close to the site and was (and is) used in spiritual and traditional ceremonies.
 Due to this significance, the Fox Farms site was chosen for the kihcihkaw askî project.
+Learn more about the history and importance of this project in the City of Edmonton information session recording.

-The site will be open daily from 9am to 4:30pm.
+The site is open daily from 9am to 4:30pm.

-4) Who will own the title to the land?
+5) Who owns the title to the land?

-The City of Edmonton will remain the title owner to the land.
+The City of Edmonton is the title owner to the land.

 The land was gifted by the Fox family to the City in 1968 for the purpose of public recreation and enjoyment.
 The establishment of kihcihkaw askî is aligned with this intention.
 IKWC will operate the site under a license agreement with the City.
 This arrangement enables IKWC to focus on programming the site, while the City services the site and buildings.
 At this time there are no plans to transfer the land title to IKWC.

-The kihcihkaw askî site provides a natural setting for hosting ceremonies, practicing traditional arts and sciences and facilitation of intergenerational and land-base teachings.
-The types of ceremonies and programming that take place at kihcihkaw askî will include Sweat Lodges, Pipe Ceremonies, Traditional Teachings, and an outdoor Tipi and Educational space.
+The kihcihkaw askî site provides a natural setting for hosting ceremonies, practicing traditional arts and sciences and facilitation of intergenerational and land-based teachings.
+The types of ceremonies and programming that take place at kihcihkaw askî will include sweatlodges, pipe ceremonies, traditional teachings and an outdoor tipi and educational space.

 kihcihkaw askî is a solemn site for Indigenous ceremonial gathering.
 Events such as pow-wows will not be held here, and the partner groups will make efforts to reach out to engage the neighbourhood and surrounding communities.
 This facility will also adhere to the City of Edmonton Noise Bylaw 14600.
 There is a limit of 100 people on site at one time.